XronosSchedulingLtd/scheduleruserdocs/invigilation.rst

 should last and when they will be.
 Quite likely this will reflect your school's normal timetable.
 You can enter this information as an Exam Template.
-From the menu icon in the top bar, choose Menu => Exams => Template, and then click on the "New Rota template" button.
+From the menu icon in the top bar, choose Menu => Invigilation => Template, and then click on the "New Rota template" button.
 Enter a name for it (e.g. "Internal examinations") and click on "Create".